matiaskorhonen/rails-course-materials/slides/Ruby-Basics.md

 # Constants

 * Constants always start with capital letters
-* You can change constant in Ruby, but you shouldn't
+* You can change constants in Ruby, but you shouldn't

 @@@ ruby
     Constant = 5    # This is a constant